Table of Contents

 Who Is an Insurance Claims Adjuster?

 Upon receiving your claim, the truck driver’s insurance company will assign someone called an insurance claims adjuster to your case.
 The adjuster may work for the insurance provider or a different company.
-The adjuster’s job is to review your accident, investigate fault and resolve your claim.
+The adjuster’s job is to review your accident, investigate fault,s and resolve your claim.
 Every adjuster will try to minimize claimants’ payout for the good of the insurance company.
 It is for this reason you must be careful when discussing your claim or giving recorded statements to claims adjusters.

 Why Does the Adjuster Want a Statement?